microsoft/onnxruntime/docs/execution-providers/CUDA-ExecutionProvider.md

 Defines the compute stream for the inference to run on.
 It implicitly sets the `has_user_compute_stream` option.
 It cannot be set through `UpdateCUDAProviderOptions`, but rather `UpdateCUDAProviderOptionsWithValue`.
 This cannot be used in combination with an external allocator.
+This can not be set using the python API.

 ### do_copy_in_default_stream
 Whether to do copies in the default stream or use separate streams.
 The recommended setting is true.
 If false, there are race conditions and possibly better performance.